| Six Sigma/Continuous

 little money.
 The returns will be much greater than

+the expenditure.
 In this article we describe the necessary

 steps to implement a company wide quality system.
 The